reimagined/resolve/docs/api-reference.md

 ### connect

-Initialises a connection to a storage.
+Initializes a connection to a storage.
 An implementation should return a store object.

 #### Arguments